 Access to critical information in a timely manner and a general fascination with the science behind wildfires has led me to become a lead voice in reporting on wildfires in Northern California.
 I reported extensively during the 2017 North Bay Fires and have since covered all major wildfires in the North Bay, as well as additional fires in Northern California, annually.
 My work, which has been featured on KQED Forum (I am a semi-regular guest during wildfire season), the San Francisco Chronicle, WNYC's The Takeaway, KPFA, KSVY, KSRO, the St. Helena Star, and the Washington Post, is credited with changing the face of emergency disaster reporting on natural disasters.
 I continue to report on natural disasters and local emergencies as an independent journalist utilizing social media as my main communication tool.
 I was nominated for a Red Cross of Northern California Hero for my fire work in 2017.

-As a freelance mainstream journalist I have contributed to to Sonoma Magazine, Sonoma Index-Tribune, Santa Rosa Press-Democrat, North Bay Woman, NorthBay Biz, Huffington Post, North Bay Business Journal, Nuvo Newsweekly, Sonoma Valley Sun, and the Bohemian.
+As a freelance mainstream journalist I have contributed to to Sonoma Magazine, Sonoma Index-Tribune, Santa Rosa Press-Democrat, North Bay Woman, NorthBay Biz, Huffington Post, Wine Enthusiast, North Bay Business Journal, Nuvo Newsweekly, Sonoma Valley Sun, and the Bohemian.
 I am currently independent and utilize social media as my primary outlet for sharing information.

 As a photographer, I shoot historic sites, auto racing, and food/beverage.
 My photography has been published by WAMU, California State Parks, ROAR, Washington Post, Utne Reader, NBA, Motorburn, Red Bull, Nature World News, Buzzfeed, Christian Post, KNPR, Thrillist, Frommers, Lonely Planet, Financial Observer, Hilton, PETA, Joie de Vivre Hotels, the National Park Service, Country Queer and more.
 I am a passionate advocate for Creative Commons and all of my photography is released under a CC license.